godisboy/DRPAN/CycleGAN_DRPAN/README.md

 # CycleGAN+DRPAN in PyTorch

-This is our PyTorch implementation of CycleGAN+DRPAN on unpaired image-to-image translation.
+This is the PyTorch implementation of our CycleGAN+DRPAN on unpaired image-to-image translation.

 ## Prerequisites
 - Linux or macOS